stripe/openapi/README.md

 [old versions](https://github.com/stripe/openapi/tree/v83) of this repository.

-The specs provided in this repository do not explicity target the OpenAPI-generator.
+The specs provided in this repository do not explicity target [openapi-generator](https://github.com/OpenAPITools/openapi-generator).
 They are instead generated via a custom closed-source generator.

 ## Vendor Extensions